Review

 Verdict and evidence

-Adobe Firefly earns 8.5 out of 10 because it is strongest for creative teams that already work around Adobe production tools and need AI support across formats.
+Adobe Firefly is strongest for creative teams that already work around Adobe production tools and need AI support across formats.
 Credit planning and ecosystem fit matter more here than raw novelty.
 Buyers should use it when AI output needs to move through Adobe-centered creative review and production.

 Creative workflow